BD-STEP-Tutorials/medical_specialty_classification/README.md

 ## EDA Folder

-- Contains some EDA/development work done with iPython from VSCode used to explore data and develop stages in pipeline
+- Contains some EDA/development work done with iPython from VSCode used to explore data and develop some of the stages in the source code pipeline

 ## setup.py file

-- Not strictly needed for project as currently setup but used to install source on virtual machine/virtual environment
+- Used to install project source code into Codespace Python environment

 ## LICENSE

-- MIT License (very permissive) states how project software can be used
+- MIT License states how project software can be used (very permissive)

 ## Author/Contact